 Dr. Alan Leviton, Director, Pacific Division of the AAAS, who very kindly

 undertook the task of translating my computer disks into a finished manuscript.
+Several years ago the American Physical Society sent its members a copy

 of the National Academy of Sciences resolution of April 1976, "An Affirmation